Posted on: September 24, 2022

 4. Our survey says…

-If you need fuel for your content marketing, consider a quick poll on an issue affecting your customers – use free software like Survey Monkey and turn the findings into a small easy to read report or news story.
+If you need fuel for your content marketing, consider a quick poll on an issue affecting your customers – use poll functionality in social media like LinkedIn, or free software like Survey Monkey .
+Turn the findings into a small easy to read report or news story.

 5. Get out

 Depending on who your target market is, try to get out and mingle amongst them.
 The more your team’s faces and the business name is visible to them, the more likely they’ll remember you when they have a need.
-So consider networking, attending their events such as trade shows, exhibitions and the like.
+In the current environment, consider online and in-person events such as trade shows, exhibitions and the like.
 If you’re selling to consumers, consider the markets, festivals or events they visit.

 6. Collect ideas from your website and online advertising analytics